Staff Directory

 • Susan Ellingwood is the associate vice president of public affairs at Columbia University, where she is the editorial director of the University’s home page, news outlet, and social media channels.
 She oversees a social media team, a video team, and two public affairs officers who liaise with communications staff at three undergraduate schools, 14 graduate and professional schools, and more than 200 centers and institutes at the University.

 • Sheri completed her undergraduate studies at Columbia University, Columbia College, where she studied architecture and anthropology.
 After working for Robert A.M.
 Stern Architects, she switched professions, moving to magazine publishing.
 She memorized the major style guides at Black Enterprise and Ms., where she was managing editor.
 She joined Columbia’s Office of Public Affairs in 2004 and, having added quantitative data gathering to her skill set with a master’s degree in sociology from Columbia’s Graduate School of Arts and Sciences, is now associate vice president of digital strategy, helping set editorial and branding guidelines and leading university-wide digital projects and advertising.
-In her spare time, she loves sailing, kayaking, and trying to turn her hydrangeas blue.
-She also really wishes Simon Kinberg would make a movie about Roque and Mystique.

 • Samantha joined the Office of Public Affairs from Columbia World Projects where she was director of communications.
 Prior to coming to Columbia in 2018, she spent nearly a decade on Capitol Hill, serving as a communications director in both the Senate and House of Representatives and as executive director of the House Democratic Policy and Communications Committee.
 A native New Yorker, Samantha graduated from Brandeis University and received a master's in public administration from the School of Public Affairs at Baruch College.
 She started her career as a journalist for Politico.